Updated: Jul 8

 Inspiring monuments and museums define a visit to Washington, DC.
 It’s a must visit city here in the US, and as someone who’s been living in the area for twelve years now, I write about it all the time.
 From downtown to hidden gems, you honestly could spend weeks here and not see everything.

 This Washington, DC itinerary will take you to some of the best places in DC.
 AND with the added on day trips from DC, you can journey beyond the capital city’s major attractions to discover natural escapes, incredible food, exciting shopping, and culture-rich cities.
 This Washington, DC itinerary includes my favorite spots as a local and the must-sees.

 Airbnb: $60 per night (there are lots of great places)

 Activities: $200 or less

-No Washington, DC itinerary would be complete without seeing the monuments.
+No Washington, DC itinerary would be complete without seeing the monuments, whether you spend 2 days in DC or a week.
 If you want to save money, you definitely don’t have to do a tour, but I do think it’s pretty fun to hear the history of each of these monuments.